tinatrinh8/Data-Science-Gentrification-Study/README.md

 For the geospatial analysis:
 This part of the assignment uses the Mapbox API to make geocoding requests.
 As such, you need to sign up on Mapbox and generate a personal API key to run the program.

 Once the API key is generated, you simply paste to replace the "YOUR API KEY" string in the mapbox_key.json file.
-From there, you can begin running the geospatial Jupyer Notebook to see the full analysis
+From there, you can begin running the geospatial Jupyer Notebook to see the full analysis by pressing Run All in your respective IDE